animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 GemFire's [CustomExpiry](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CustomExpiry.html) interface.
 For more information, see [Configure Data Expiration](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-expiration-configuring_data_expiration.html) in the GemFire product documentation.

-The Spring Data for GemFire `AnnotationBasedExpiration` class and `CustomExpiry` implementation is responsible for processing the SDG `@Expiration` annotations and applying the expiration policy configuration appropriately for Region entry expiration on request.
+The Spring Data for GemFire `AnnotationBasedExpiration` class and `CustomExpiry` implementation is responsible for processing the Spring Data for GemFire `@Expiration` annotations and applying the expiration policy configuration appropriately for Region entry expiration on request.